mafifafm/pxt-microbit/docs/courses/csintro/radio/project.md

 For this project, students should work in pairs to design a project that incorporates radio communication to send and receive data in some way.
 Some projects may have two separate programs: One that receives data, and one that sends data.
 Students might each choose to submit one program in that case.

-In other cases, a pair of students might submit one program that has both sending and receiving code in it, and the same code is uploaded to two or more micro:bits.
+In other cases, a pair of students might submit one program that has both sending and receiving code in it, and the same code is uploaded to two or more Raggas.

 ## Project Ideas